lee-sangil/lee-sangil.github.io/_posts/2024-05-25-Shader-design-patterns.md

 |:-:|:-:|
 |<img class="imageWideFull" referrerpolicy="no-referrer" src="https://i.imgur.com/tyQR3sc.png">|<img class="imageWideFull" referrerpolicy="no-referrer" src="https://i.imgur.com/Rb4cuG7.png">|

 As mentioned above, all vertex and fragment is blind to others, so each fragment can not read the colors nearby.
 However, since the random function of GLSL generates pseudo-random output rather than true random, thus each fragment can read the value of adjacent fragments.
+For more information about advanced noise functions, visit [Noise Functions]({% post_url 2024-07-14-Noise-functions %}).

 ```glsl
 float random (in vec2 x) {